freezy/android-seed/README.md

 ## References

 - [almozavr/deckard-gradle](https://github.com/almozavr/deckard-gradle) (a fork
-  from robolectric/deckard-gradle) - Main inspiration for this project
+  from robolectric/deckard-gradle) - Main inspiration for this project.
+This fork replaced the official `robolectric-gradle-plugin` by `android-unit-test` from *JCAndKSolutions*.

 ### Other Boilerplates